 FLX-28 Freezing Display Issue:

-If you have a Vexilar FLX-28 that has a serial number of 1170135 and higher, you may experience a one minute freeze of the display while you have been fishing for at least 15 minutes.
+If you have a Vexilar FLX-28 that has a serial number between 1170135 and 1285246, you may experience a one minute freeze of the display while you have been fishing for at least 15 minutes.
 This freeze is due to a software glitch with the IR feature and can be easily remedied in the field by tapping the IR button twice and the system will work fine until it is manually turned off.
 Again, if you experience the freeze, just tap the IR button twice and the issue will be gone until you power up the system again.
 This will help many anglers who do not want to part with their FLX-28 during the ice season.
 Long term, Vexilar is asking the owners of these FLX-28 units to call Vexilar at 952-884-5291 If you experience this freezing display issue AND have your serial number handy so the factory can confirm it is one of the FLX-28 units that have this software “Glitch”.
 This issue is a covered completely under Vexilar’s Warranty and there is no time limit as to when you must return the head of the unit for the software patch if you wish to do it at all.
 Do not return unit to store for replacement.
 You will not cause any harm to your FLX-28 using the two tap procedure and while this freezing display issue will effect only a small number of FLX-28 Vexilar units on the ice.
 We understand it is a problem and Vexilar stands ready to support our customers.
 Anglers living near Vexilar’s World Headquarters in Bloomington, MN are encouraged to simply visit our offices during normal business hours and we can take care of the glitch on your FLX-28 while you wait.
 Vexilar Inc., 6667 West Old Shakopee Rd Suite #101, Bloomington, MN 55348

 Are the power cords interchangeable from unit to unit?